 - Lawyer of the Year, Education Law, Best Lawyers in Canada, 2019

-- Recognized Lawyer, Labour and Employment Law, Best Lawyers in Canada, 2017 – present
+- Listed Lawyer, Education Law, Labour and Employment Law, Best Lawyers in Canada, 2016 – present

 Professional & Community Involvement